mozilla/cargo-vet/book/src/platform-specific.md

 packages for all platforms, irrespective of whether the top-level project is ever built for that platform.

-The easiest way to address this is to add the platform-specific crates to `unaudited.toml`.
-To facilitate this use-case, `unaudited.toml` allows dependency versions to be star-matched like so:
+The easiest way to address this is to add the platform-specific crates to your `unaudited` list.
+To facilitate this use-case, the list allows dependency versions to be star-matched like so:

 ```
 foo = [